TUITION PAYMENT PROCEDURES, PLANS AND SCHEDULES

 Tuition & Fees

-Student accounts must be paid in full by Monday BEFORE the first week of school.
+Student accounts must be paid in full by Monday BEFORE the first week of class.
 An alternative is to enroll in a budget payment plan and make a first payment by Monday BEFORE the first week of class.

 Start early – discuss your academic plans with your advisor and talk to a specialist in All-in-1 Enrollment Services if you need help with your financial aid options.